Pinterest can be an amazing social media platform for bringing free traffic to your website.

 Use your blog content to solve a specific problem your audience has.

-People are on Pinterest to get inspirations and ideas.
+People are on Pinterest to get inspiration and ideas.

 They are actively searching for something.